FAQs

 Will you come back to Colorado?

 Yes babes!
 I owe my career to my Colorado clients.
 I have plenty of ties there to guest spot in different studios.
 I imagine I’ll be back about quarterly.
-I will post those booking instructions on my socials when the time comes!
+I will post those booking instructions on my socials and email subscription when the time comes!